Menu

 Assets held in a trust are considered available assets for purposes of qualifying for Medical Assistance (Minnesota’s Medicaid program) and are not protected from the nursing home.
 Just because you have executed an estate plan does not mean your assets are protected from the potential need for long-term care.

-You should tell your Personal Representative that you have nominated them to be your Personal Representative.
-You should also tell them where you keep your Will; however, you do not have to show them the document.
-We do not reach out to those who you have listed as Personal Representative, although you can instruct them to contact us if they have any questions or need help.
+You should tell your personal representative that you have nominated them to be your personal representative.
+You should also tell them where you keep your will; however, you do not have to show them the document.
+We do not reach out to those who you have listed as personal representative, although you can instruct them to contact us if they have any questions or need help.

 Bill announced his retirement earlier this Spring and celebrated his successful legal career with family, friends, and colleagues.
 He is one of the founders of the law firm and its success is attributed to his contributions over the decades.